-THE bunyip is a large creature from Australian Aboriginal mythology, said to lurk in swamps, billabongs, creeks, riverbeds, and waterholes.
+The bunyip is a large creature from Australian Aboriginal mythology, said to lurk in swamps, billabongs, creeks, riverbeds, and waterholes.

 The origin of the word bunyip has been traced to the Wemba-Wemba or Wergaia language of Aboriginal people of South-Eastern Australia, and is usually translated to mean “devil” or “evil spirit”.

-THE BUNYIP RETURNS.
+THE BUNYIP RETURNS

-After a lengthy absence the mysterious bunyip has returned to his old abode, the swamp, opposite the Miami Hotel.
+After a lengthy absence the mysterious bunyip has returned to his old abode, the swamp, opposite the Miami Hotel (Qld).
 Probably the flooded flats at Merrimac may have hastened the elusive bunyip’s return to his spacious summer quarters.
 The nightly boom of the monster is causing mild excitement in this centre.

-– South Coast Bulletin (Southport, Qld) Friday 11 July 1930.
+– South Coast Bulletin July 11 1930

 NATIVES SCARED OF RIVER BUNYIP